 - Consider bringing some extra US dollars to exchange in case of emergency.

-- Think about purchasing a prepaid travel credit card.
+- Consider purchasing a prepaid travel credit card.

 - Check the current currency exchange rates.

 Research what plug adapters/converters you will need in your study abroad destination.
 If you plan to travel to other countries, you may want to consider purchasing a universal adapter.